 Project KRAYT provides mission solutions in support of Agile Combat Employment (ACE) technology maturation and risk reduction activities.
 Deliverables, in the form of prototype(s), will be used in training and exercises for the purpose of refining ACE doctrinal concepts.
-The Krayt Prototype is easily deployable, mobile, and self-sustaining operational support solution with a minimal logistics footprint and employed with minimal training or dedicated resources in support of ACE.
+The Krayt Prototype is an easily deployable, mobile, and self-sustaining operational support solution with a minimal logistics footprint employed with minimal training or dedicated resources in support of ACE.

 Praxeum, a front-running AU Campus of the Future project, includes relevant technologies, software, scheduling considerations, and aesthetics.
 Auto-tracking cameras allow teachers to move around the classroom while students follow remotely.
 High-definition audio augments the virtual experience.
 Students can partake in virtual and augmented reality with others across the world.
-Students may supplement learning with podcasting, video, and story boarding.
+Students may supplement learning with podcasting, video, and storyboarding.
 Lastly, war gaming lends itself towards many aspects of the AU education mission.

 Social Innovation | Events